jdmclark/jkgfxmod/README.md

 - Edit the config file: `jkgm.json`
     - Note: You must specify your desired resolution in this file
 - Run `inject.exe`

+## Creating material packs

+Material packs must be compiled using the `compile` utility.

+- Create a source directory and script file
+    - Not currently documented
+    - See `assets/sample_matpack` for a working example
+- Run the compile utility
+    - Example: `compile --script script.json --output outdir --resource path_to_jk/resource`

+After the `compile` command completes, the finished material pack will be inside the output directory.

+## Installing material packs

+Copy the material pack directory to the `jkgm/materials` directory in your Jedi Knight directory.

 ## Issues, questions, and feedback